Which Command Is Used to Format A Disk Partition as EXT4? Your Answer Is Here - Qiling

 Which Command Is Used to Format a Disk Partition as EXT4?
 Your Answer Is Here

-To format a disk partition as EXT4 in Linux, you can use the 'mkfs' command; the exact command will be:
+To format a disk partition as EXT4 in Linux, you can use the 'mkfs' command.
+The exact command will be: `mkfs.

 How to Format Disk Partition as EXT4 with Command Line Linux

-Step 1: Open a terminal window.
-Use the lsblk command to list the available disk partitions and their mount points.
-Identify the device name of the partition you want to format as EXT4.
-The device name will be listed in the first column of the output.
+Step 1: To format a partition as EXT4, open a terminal window and use the command `lsblk` to list the available disk partitions and their mount points.
+Identify the device name of the partition you want to format, which will be listed in the first column of the output.
+Then, use the command `sudo mkfs.ext4 /dev/ device_name` to format the partition as EXT4, replacing `/dev/ device_name` with the actual device name you identified.
+This will create a new EXT4 file system on the specified partition, overwriting any existing data.

 identify disk partition